-It is evident that the range of target processor should be increased and updated.
+It is evident that the range of target processors should be increased and updated.
 Candidates for new targets include ARM, MIPS, AVR, and other microcontrollers.
 We also have plans for several generic technical improvements.
 The derived loop-bounds could be used to sharpen the resolution of dynamic data accesses and dynamic branching, and the latter two should be iterated when needed, since some dynamic branching depends on dynamic data addressing (switch tables).

 In the loop-bound analysis, it would be better to compute bounds on the difference between the initial value and the repeat value of a counter cell, instead of separate bounds on the two values.
-This would let us bound loops of the form "for I in N..
-N + 10" even when the value of N cannot be bounded statically with any precision.
+This would let us bound loops of the form "for j in $n \dots n + 10$ " even when the value of n cannot be bounded statically.